Say Yeah (Wiz Khalifa song): Music video

 The song's music video was directed by Ara Soudjian and premiered in March 2008.

 Usage in media

 American mashup artist Girl Talk sampled "Say Yeah" on the track "Don't Stop" from his fourth album, Feed the Animals.
 The song's vocals are mixed together with the songs "Born Slippy .NUXX" by English electronic group Underworld, "Love in This Club" by American R&B singer Usher and "In Between Days" by English rock band The Cure.
+Lil B rapped over the instrumental of "Say Yeah' on the track "Thank God I'm Based" from his 2021 mixtape, Santa.